jpollard-cs/AMemCP/README.md

 An agentic memory system that provides persistent storage and semantic search capabilities for AI agents, with connections via the Model Context Protocol (MCP).

+This is still a work in progress and much it it was "vibe coded".
+Its now being formalized / cleaned-up.
+Contributions are welcome.

 ## A-Mem: Agentic Memory System

 A-Mem is a novel agentic memory system for Language Model (LLM) agents that dynamically organizes memories based on semantic structure, relationships, and agent-specific considerations, optimizing for effective retrieval and informed decision-making.